 Collaboration Makes The Difference

-My suggestion is: write briefs, study then, compare them with your work routine to learn from it and use those drafts to a comprehensive brief that will help you in future pitches.
+My suggestion is: write briefs, study them, compare them with your work routine to learn from them and use those drafts to a comprehensive brief that will help you in future pitches.

 The Benefits Of Design Briefs